PowerCodersOrg/powercoders.org/site/content/company/_index.md

 image: /img/header_companies.jpg
 section_title: Company Engagement
 text: >-
-  Is your company looking for IT talents and interested in a Corporate Social Responsibility engagement?
+  Is your company looking for talents and interested in a Corporate Social Responsibility engagement?